Royal Parks Half Marathon 2021

 - Contact you regarding details for the event

-- Satisfy our legal, accounting or reporting requirements.
+- To satisfy our legal, accounting or reporting requirements.

-We process your sensitive personal data (including data concerning your health) where this is necessary to protect your health or vital interests.
+We process special categories of personal data (including data concerning your health) where this is necessary to protect your health or vital interests.

-If you consent to hearing from us in the future, we will store your personal data and let you know about future events we hold.
+If you consent to hearing from us in the future, we will store your personal data and contact you by [email or SMS] to let you know about future events we hold.
+You have the right to ask us not to process your personal data for marketing purposes at any time.
+You can exercise this right by unsubscribing from marketing emails you receive or by contacting us at the address set out above.

 We will hold and process your personal data for three years before destroying it.
 If you want us to erase your personal data before this time, please contact us.